 Cold and flu season is the time of year to keep your immune system in tip top shape.
 Including foods that activate your immune system to fight invaders can help keep you healthy.

 I want to share with you my favorite therapeutic immune boosting soup recipe.
 Make it immediately when you or a family member feels run down.
 Each ingredient boosts immune health, and the bone broth base increases killer T cell activity to keep you healthy or help you recover quickly if you’re feeling run down.
-It’s fast, easy, delicious, comforting, and it WORKS.
+It’s fast, easy, delicious, comforting, customizable, and it WORKS.
 Makes enough for three meals.

 Immune Soup (paleo, dairy free)

 *3-4 cups bone broth (make it here or buy it here): chicken broth has been shown to increase killer T cell activity to boost your immune’s system ability to fight bacteria and viruses.
 Vegans or vegetarians can use vegetable or mushroom broth.